 The Complete Guide to Market Analysis

-Market analysis looks at a market to understand it's threats and opportunities.
-This article called the complete guide to Market Analysis outlines what to research and how to find the data.
+Market Analysis looks at a market to understand it's threats and opportunities.
+This article offers the complete guide to Market Analysis and outlines what to research and how to find the data.

-The successful business really does need an excellent understanding of the landscape they work in.
+A successful business really does need an excellent understanding of the landscape they work in.
 This understanding includes research on customers and competitors.
-So what is market analysis?
 Market Analysis is the process of researching your market to understand your threats and opportunities you will face, as well as know why prospects and clients like (or dislike) your products or services.
 Market Analysis includes some of the following:

 - Industry cost structure – What's the fixed and variable costs of your offering?
 Can you break these costs down to the product or regional level?

 - Market size and competitive analysis – How big and competitive is the market?
 And who are you are your competitors?